 Magic NTFS Recovery: Restore NTFS partitions

-Magic NTFS Recovery offers a fast and easy way to securely recover information from badly damaged, corrupted and inaccessible disks.
-The program can perform any work to restore data: from simple recovery of information to the restoration of broken structures of system disks.
+Magic NTFS Recovery offers a fast and easy way to securely recover information from badly damaged, corrupted, and inaccessible disks.
+The program can perform any work to restore data: from the simple recovery of information to the restoration of broken structures of system disks.
 Using the “deep analysis” algorithm, supporting the “quick” and “full scan” modes, Magic NTFS Recovery remains the winner in the data recovery market.

-At only half the price the program supports all the features of the Magic Partition Recovery product, except for the possibility of FAT-media recovery.
+At only half the price, the program supports all the features of the Magic Partition Recovery product, except for the possibility of FAT-media recovery.
 All modern Windows operating systems (XP, Vista, Windows 10, 8, 7) format disks into NTFS.